pomerium/documentation/content/docs/reference/routes/show-error-details.md

 - Type: `bool`
 - Default: false

-Determines whether to show policy explanations and remediations for this route.
+Determines whether to show policy explanations and remediation for this route.